 The Purpose of TED Hose

 The primary purpose of Ted hose is to prevent the clotting of blood and any swelling in your legs.
 They are designed to provide relief from venous thromboembolism (VTE).
-This is why they are essential if you are bedridden or are recovering from a surgery.
+This is why they are essential if you are bedridden or are recovering from surgery.

 Many post-operative individuals or patients that are susceptible to blood clots wear these socks as a prevention method.
 People in need of improved lymphatic drainage would also benefit from wearing these graduated compression socks.

 Are there limitations to when they should be worn?
 Let’s explore when and how to wear them in the following sections.